hugo-chilemme/kenitra-bash-logger/README.md

-# Bash Controller Script
+# Bash Controller Script 🚀

-This script allows you to log connections and commands typed in real-time.
+This script allows you to log connections and commands typed in real-time. 📝

+## Context 📚

+You can track the commands executed by users on your server.
+However, generic usernames like `root` or shared accounts can pose a problem as you cannot identify the actual user.

-## Instructions
+## Instructions 📋

-### Installation
+### Installation 💻

 1. **Clone the Repository**:
 	First, clone the repository to your local machine using the following command: